 2. Dust is underrated.
 A bit of dust here and there is harmless.
 Before I got sick, I treated it as public enemy number one (well, it was at least in the top ten!).

 3. Fulfillment need not be tied to a job title.
 When I was forced to trade the classroom for the bedroom, I continued to think of myself as a law professor long after it was clear that this was no longer in the cards for me.
 It was only when I let go of that label, and the multifaceted identity that went along with it, that I was able to find fulfillment by living day-to-day, doing what's possible and enjoying what I can, without the need to call myself something important sounding.

-5. It's possible to wake up feeling as if you never went to bed even if you sleep 9-10 hours straight.
+5. You can wake up feeling as if you never went to bed even if you slept 9-10 hours straight.
 Before I got sick, after a long night's sleep, I felt refreshed the next day.
 Isn't that the function of sleep?
 Naïve again!

 6. No particular food need be assigned to a particular meal.
 Lunch for breakfast?
 Fine.
 Breakfast for dinner?
 Even better.